 A brownfield is any property that is abandoned or underused due to the known or likely presence of contamination.
 Reuse and revitalization of brownfields can include green space, residential, commercial, industrial, or mixed-use development.
-Brownfield reuse can benefit communities by growing the local tax base and jobs, reducing development pressure on higher value lands, using existing infrastructure, and increasing recreational space and habitat.
-A closed landfill is a unique type of brownfield that may not be suitable for construction of buildings, but offers a great opportunity to expand our reliance on renewable energy sources.
+Brownfield reuse can benefit communities by growing the local tax base and jobs, reducing development pressure on higher value lands, using existing infrastructure, and increasing recreational space and habitat.11 A closed landfill is a unique type of brownfield that may not be suitable for construction of buildings, but offers a great opportunity to expand our reliance on renewable energy sources.

 Solar development on brownfield sites is a win-win for Minnesota because we can put low-value, contaminated land to use generating clean energy and revenue while maintaining the integrity of the sites to protect human health, safety, and the environment.
-Brownfields reused for solar energy are called brightfields.
-Minnesota has a few examples of brightfield development on landfills.
-In Hutchinson, for example, a solar energy project powers a wastewater treatment plant.
-The Hutchinson project's community benefits include using local companies for the solar installation.
-In Eagan, the Seneca Community Solar Garden provides 1 MW of electricity to the community.
+Brownfields reused for solar energy are called "brightfields."
+Minnesota has one example of brightfield development on the waste footprint of a landfill in Hutchinson, where solar energy powers a wastewater treatment plant.
 Some other states, most notably Massachusetts, have successfully implemented solar on closed landfills.
-To date, Massachusetts has approved over 100 projects rated to generate over 220 MW.
-These projects can offer specific benefits to communities, such as electricity cost savings, and be implemented with diverse native plant communities to benefit pollinators.
+To date, Massachusetts has approved over 100 projects rated to generate over 220 MW.12 These projects can offer specific benefits to communities, such as electricity cost savings, and be implemented with diverse native plant communities to benefit pollinators.